 ShanghaiTech currently has 500 faculty members, recruited globally, a figure that will grow to 1000 in the next few years.
-The faculty currently includes five Nobel laureates, eleven members of the US National Academy of Sciences, eight fellows of the American Academy of Arts and Sciences, three fellows of the Royal Society (UK), thirty- two members of the Chinese Academy of Sciences, three members of the Chinese Academy of Engineering, numerous awardees of various talents programs including the National and Shanghai Municipal Thousand Talents Plans, and the National Science Fund for Distinguished Young Scholars.
+The faculty currently includes five Nobel laureates, eleven members of the US National Academy of Sciences, eight fellows of the American Academy of Arts and Sciences, three fellows of the Royal Society (UK), thirty- two members of the Chinese Academy of Sciences and three members of the Chinese Academy of Engineering.

 The University's high ambitions are matched by a well-designed state-of-the-art campus, which will also house the new Institute of Mathematical Sciences.
 The campus is in the Pudong district of Shang- hai, the most cosmopolitan and culturally diverse city in China.
 The University is committed to providing an international environment and lecturers are encouraged to teach in English.
 Candidates from all nationalities are welcomed.

 The Institute of Mathematical Sciences is focusing on the following disciplines, but excellent candidates from any area will be given serious consideration.
 We expect to fill up at least five postdoctoral positions in 2020 in following disciplines:

 Pure mathematics: algebraic geometry, differential geometry, partial differential equations, number theory, probability.

 Theory of Computing: all areas of theoretical computer science, especially algorithms and computational complexity.